 OAuth Security Guide for Agencies: Why It's Better Than Passwords

-If your agency still asks clients for their passwords, you're exposing both of you to serious security risks.
-Let's talk about why OAuth 2.0 is the right answer.
+If your agency still asks clients for their passwords via a Google Form or an insecure email thread, you're exposing both of you to serious security risks.
+Let's talk about why OAuth 2.0 is the right answer and the only professional standard.

 The Password Problem